 0% fee requirements

-Some credit cards automatically waive foreign transaction fees when you make an international purchase.
+Certain credit cards automatically waive foreign transaction fees when you make an international purchase.

 Others offer a rebate on foreign transaction fees when you meet specific requirements, such as spending a set amount per month.
 If that's the case, you could still be charged a fee if you don't meet the requirements.

-Credit card annual fees typically range from $29 to $400 or more for higher-end cards.
+Annual fees typically range from $29 to $400 or more for higher-end cards.
 You can weigh this cost against the value you'd get from 0% foreign transaction fees and any other perks to help choose a card.

 If the 0% foreign fee savings aren't as much as you thought, you could be better off comparing $0 annual fee credit cards.
 You could also consider a card that offers both no foreign transaction fees and no annual fee, although there are only a few of these on the market.